ReallySecureShell/netcrypt/README.md

 ...
 ```

-An example of creating a socket and using custom cipher parameters.
+An example of creating a socket using custom cipher parameters.
 ```
 local netcrypt = require("netcrypt")